interviewstreet/junit-ordered-test-runner/README.md

 Also,

 - If a `Runner` is already being used to run the tests, then, an inner class can be used to run with `OrderedTestRunner`.
 Tests can be triggered using the `JUnitCore.runClasses` method.
+In this case, the test is always passing, so optional check can be performed using `allTestSucceeded`.

 For example,